thiagobgarc/Verse-Me/README.md

 https://verse-me1234124.netlify.app/

-For my first project I decided to take things slow and truly grasp JS by retrieving data through an API, either from a search bar or randomized button.
+For my first project I decided to take things slow and grasp JS by retrieving data through an API, either from a search bar or randomized button.
 I used DOM manipulation to retrieve the data on two API's.
 One is specifically to search and the other to randomize.